mohamadkardan/Currency-app/README.md

 - Glide

 ## Download
-You can download - coming soon - the installable version of Currency application for Android.
+You can [download](https://easyupload.io/35zdnt) the installable version of Currency application for Android.

 ## Note
 if you are in Iran , please use vpn for work with the app and if you aren't in Iran don't need to use it